The Story of Princess Zeineb and King Leopard: Germany

 The Brothers Grimm, in their notes, mentioned a tale collected in Hanover.
 In this tale, a king hunts some game to cure his three ill daughters.
 He sights in the forest a raven and aims at it, but the raven strikes a deal with him: the bird shall find him some game, in exchange or one of the king's daughters to be given to the bird as wife.
 The raven fulfills his promise, and waits for the king to fulfill his.
 He cures his daughters and asks if one of them is willing to go to the raven.
 The youngest agrees and takes her waiting maid with her.
 The raven takes the princess and the waiting maid to a castle, where the princess spends her days.
 She has a mirror in her room, which she must not let the waiting maid peer into.
 She accidentally forgets to lock her room and her waiting maid looks into the mirror.
 The raven scolds her and tells she must go into service for seven years, perform the work of seven maids.
-The raven gives her one of its feathers and teaches her a spell.
+The raven gives her one of its feathers and teaches her a spell ("By the raven's command, this shall be done").
 The princess leaves the castle, trades clothes with an old woman, and finds work in a house.
 The mistress of the house forces her on the workload of seven maids.
 During the seven years, the male servants of the house, one by one, try to woo her, but she uses the raven's feather and spell to humiliate them, so she remains faithful to the raven for seven years.